ajschumacher/gadsdc/final_projects/README.md

  * Your instructors have reviewed all your project work.
  * You have given your final presentation with your class and instructors.
 (Additional presentations to other audiences are also encouraged.)

 You can find some [example projects](examples/) from GA students in the [examples](examples/) directory.
-For even more inspiration, go to the bottom of [Andre Ng's CS229 site](http://cs229.stanford.edu/) and explore the "Recent years' projects"!
+For even more inspiration, go to the bottom of [Andrew Ng's CS229 site](http://cs229.stanford.edu/) and explore the "Recent years' projects"!